Pharmacy Internship Programs

-Candidates looking for Pharmacy internships abroad usually want some international professional experience to add to their resume.
-Pharmacy internships abroad include working in a locally owned and run pharmacy, interning for a pharmaceutical company or working for a Public Health organization, to name a few.
-Pharmacy placements mean candidates will attend to the public, help Spanish pharmacists diagnose and then dispense medicine, and assist Doctors on staff.
+Candidates looking for Pharmacy internships abroad typically want some international professional experience to add to their resume.
+Pharmacy internships abroad include working in a locally owned pharmacy, interning for a pharmaceutical company, or working for a Public Health organization, to name a few.
+Pharmacy placements mean candidates will attend to the public, help Spanish pharmacists diagnose and then dispense medicine, and assist doctors on staff.

 Pharmacy internships are offered year-round, including Summer for candidates wanting to intern in between semesters.
 Candidates looking to invest in a PharmD internship abroad can also take advantage of this program.
 This is an amazing opportunity to experience first-hand how the Pharmacy profession operates in a foreign country, and to appreciate how the policies and procedures differ in Europe as compared to the United States.

 Pharmacy internships in Madrid vary.
 Intern with a large, national organization whose mission is to serve the Spanish population via education, networking, and direct access to pharmaceutical products and services: as an umbrella company connected with both pharmacies and service providers, this is a broader placement.

 With this international internship in Madrid, the main goal is the sustainability of the Spanish Health System.
 Pharmacy internships in Madrid also include working in a locally owned or run pharmacy, which means a lot of face time with the Spanish public.
 More and more, local pharmacies there are focusing on alternative or more “natural” medicines and prevention (intermediate Spanish and a minimum 2-month program duration required).